DaviDevMod/focus-trap/README.md

     `keepTrap` must be a boolean, which if `true` prevents the trap from breaking in the event of an `Esc` key press.

   - **custom**
-    This property must be a `Function`, which will be executed whenever the `Esc` key is pressed.
+    This property must be a `Function`.
+    If provided, it will be executed whenever the `Esc` key is pressed.

   - **identifier** plus an optional **beGentle**
-    The `identifier` is meant to reference a button that when clicked closes a modal in which the focus has been trapped.
+    The `identifier` is meant to reference a button that when clicked closes a modal in which the focus was trapped.
     It must be of type `FocusableElementIdentifier` and referencing a [focusable](https://github.com/focus-trap/tabbable#isfocusable) [descendant](https://developer.mozilla.org/en-US/docs/Web/API/Node/contains) of the trap's root node.
     `beGentle` must be a boolean.
     If a valid `identifier` is provided, anytime the `Esc` key is pressed, the referenced element will fire a click event; unless `beGentle` is `true`, in this case the element would get focused instead.